Panmoni/bitcoincashsite-www/src/content/post/token-pioneers-cash-tokens-tutorial-1.md

 0. qpu3ahzcxhqhntkuvrjkzkrxktvem5lcqqvm2c0qmu: 0.1 BCH
 1. qq9nhrsvst9nf9zxxlg8h4k7gltkpus7xu4lqwmzcv: 3.25140722 BCH

 Output 0 is likely a payment of 0.1 BCH to another party.
-Output 1 is likely the change from that transaction and is likely to have been returned to an address in the wallet of the same user who controls the input and who created this transaction.
+Output 1 is the change from that transaction and was returned to an address in the wallet of the same user who controls the input and who created this transaction.

-Output 1 is the change address.
+Output 1 is the _change address_.
 Change here is used in the same sense as when you give a cashier a $20 bill to pay a $15 charge, and the cashier gives you a $5 bill as change, i.e., “money returned to someone as the balance of the sum paid for something”.

 If you compare the total of the input with the total of the output, you will see that the input is larger than the output by 0.0000045 BCH.
 This small amount is the transaction fee paid to the miner, and is implicit in the transaction.